Here’s the link: http://smarturl.it/inspectorkirby1

 ‘We share a flat – 35 Eslington Terrace, near the Metro station.’

 ‘I know it.
-Sorry but it’s a bit upmarket around there for a student flat, isn’t it?’
+Sorry, isn’t it a bit upmarket around there for a student flat?’

 Susie smiled.
 ‘It’s her dad’s.
 He owns a few, I think.
 I give Sarah the rent.
 She calls it our good-times fund.’